k2view-academy/K2View-Academy/articles/Cloud/01_overview/01_overview.md

 K2view allows you to manage various deployment types (fully managed, self-hosted, hybrid), on various cloud providers (GCP, AWS, Azure) Kubernetes infra.

 * **Fully Managed**, K2view cloud-hosted, for a fully managed and automated experience, while data access is fully secured.
 A separated account is created on behalf each customer, in the cloud provider, to ensure having a full separated setup.
-* **Self-Hosted**, prevent data from leaving your environment by having Fabric deployed in your cloud tenant or on-premise. to meet the strictest data movement requirements.
+* **Self-Hosted**, prevent data from leaving your environment by having Fabric deployed in your cloud tenant or on-premises. to meet the strictest data movement requirements.
 * **Hybrid**, control when and how data moves from your on-premises environment to the cloud for efficient and secure purposes.

 K2view uses a uniform methodology, where all deployment types infra, behavior and lifecycle are built and functioning the same way.